- Hosting - Platform.sh

 - Server code - ASP.Net

 - Libs - FabricJS (HTML canvas drawing), ABCpdf.NET (server-side PDF generation), Zxing (QR and Barcode generation), JSC3D.JS & Three.JS (real-time 3D razor rendering - alpha version only)

 The brief: Create a client-side razor blade handle customisation interface for this internationally renowned personal grooming brand.
 The interface would allow designs to be created with clip art, background images, text and uploaded photos, which can be saved and edited via a members account and that will communicate with a server-side purchase and production API for printing and posting.

 User designs could be saved to their account and edited at a later date, and when ready purchased through a separately developed shopping process.
 The final hi-res design, along with the generated JSON code that represented it, would be saved to the server and used in the production of the print-ready PDF file.

-As of March 2019 iterations of the customisation interface are still live and in use in various markets.
+As of mind-2021 various iterations of the customisation interface are still live and in use in several markets.

 - Videos - Custom encoding.com PHP batch stitch solution